 Barney’s Version and Incendies, two of the most prominent films on the Canadian film landscape last year, lead the nominees for the 31st Genie Awards.

-Director Richard J. Lewis’s cinematic adaptation of Mordecai Richler’s final novel led with 11 nominations for English Canada’s top movie honour, including recognition of Paul Giamatti’s turn as the titular Barney Panofsky (best actor) and Dustin Hoffman as his father, Izzy (best supporting actor).
+Director Richard J. Lewis’s cinematic adaptation of Mordecai Richler’s final novel led with 11 nominations for English Canada’s top movie honor, including recognition of Paul Giamatti’s turn as the titular Barney Panofsky (best actor) and Dustin Hoffman as his father, Izzy (best supporting actor).

 “There’s nothing sweeter than applause at home.
-This is not just a Canadian movie, it’s a movie about Canadians,” producer Robert Lantos, for whom Barney’s Version was a longtime labour of love, told CBC News after the announcement.
+This is not just a Canadian movie, it’s a movie about Canadians,” producer Robert Lantos, for whom Barney’s Version was a longtime labor of love, told CBC News after the announcement.

 “As satisfying as it is to receive kudos abroad, this is the sweetest music of all.”

 Denis Villeneuve’s acclaimed drama Incendies was right behind with 10 nominations.
 A darling of the 2010 film festival circuit, the searing family drama is based on the stage play by Wajdi Mouawad and tells the story of two siblings exploring their late mother’s mysterious past.

 Selected Genie nominees:

 Best picture: 10½; Heartbeats; Barney’s Version; Incendies; Splice.

 Directing: Xavier Dolan, Heartbeats; Richard J. Lewis, Barney’s Version; Vincenzo Natali, Splice; Podz, 10½; Denis Villeneuve, Incendies.